 For information regarding loans for international students, please refer to the Loans for International Students section of the Student Financial Services website.

 Log into MYFAID and click on awards tab.

-The Harvard University Student Receivables Office sends monthly e-bill notifications directly to your HKS e-mail account.
-Please note that the first e-bill will be issued in early July prior to enrollment.
-Please visit the Harvard University Term Bill Website access your e-bill.
+The Harvard University Student Accounts Office sends monthly notifications directly to your HKS e-mail account.
+Please note that the first email will be sent in mid July prior to enrollment.
+Please visit the Harvard University Student Accounts Office Website access your account.